alimeshkat/hack-to-kotlin/recipes/java-to-kotlin/2-domain-models/CONVERT_JAVA_FILE_TO_KOTLIN.md

 ## Clean-up Tips

 Converting of Java files to Kotlin is easy, but the generated code is not always the best code!
 It's important to review and refactor the generated code right after the conversion.
-To help you out with cleaning up the generated code, so it will be more idiomatic Kotlin, you can make use of the following tips:
+We have to make the code more idiomatic to Kotlin.
+To help you out with cleaning up the generated code you can make use of the following tips:

 - All fields are made nullable by the converter.
 Dealing with nullable types is easy, but it still makes the code more complex.